wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/queries.rst

 There are two query modes:

-- :ref:`explicit <explicit_queries>`: The search includes a field, operator and value.
+- :ref:`explicit <explicit_queries>`: The search contains a field, an operator, and a value.

 - :ref:`search term <search_term_queries>`: Uses a term to search in the available fields.